 For acne-prone or oily skin or redness, use No 3 Balancing Facial Oil.

 For a lighter-weight oil than the Beautycounter oils, I recommend the oils from 5YINA, especially the Quiescent Oil, formulated entirely with Chinese medicine herbs for anti-aging.

 EDIT July 26th 2019: I have been experimenting more with gua sha and Countertime in the peak of summer and have found that I like to keep using my Countermatch Adaptive Moisture Lotion plus a facial oil for my morning routine.
 I plan to switch back to the Soft Cream once cool, dry weather arrives in the fall.

 What about the Overnight Resurfacing Peel?

-I’ll tell you something incredible: since starting Countertime I have gone from NEEDING the Peel 4-5 nights a week to only needing it about once a week.
+I’ll tell you something incredible: since starting Countertime I have gone from NEEDING the Peel 4-5 nights a week (and when I say need, I mean that I could FEEL the need for exfoliation) to only needing it about once or twice a week.

 If you have oily skin, acne, or want an extra boost at fading hyperpigmentation or scars, then you’ll want to continue to incorporate the Peel 2 to 3 nights a week, replacing the serum when you use the Peel (the Peel is a treatment, so it always replaces the serum in your regimen).